-- Pilot Discharge Project: The Pilot Discharge project will evaluate the effectiveness of providing 1,000 high-risk older adults (60+ y/o) healthy meals for two weeks after a hospital discharge to help in reducing health complications and hospital readmissions.
-The pilot will help develop a framework for statewide implementation. - High Risk Extra Meals Project: The High Risk Extra Meals project will provide two additional nutritious meals per week or \$20 in healthy groceries per week to 3,000 frail older adults at high nutritional risk participating in home-delivered meals programs, based on client assessments conducted by home-delivered meals service providers. - SFMNP Expansion Project: The Seniors Farmers' Market Nutrition Program (SFMNP) expansion project aims to expand the number of farmers' markets and eligible older adults participating in the SFMNP in targeted counties in North Carolina.
+- Pilot Discharge Project: The Pilot Discharge project evaluates the effectiveness of providing 1,000 high-risk older adults (60+ y/o) healthy meals for two weeks after a hospital discharge to help in reducing health complications and hospital readmissions.
+The pilot helps develop a framework for statewide implementation. - High-Risk Extra Meals Project: The High Risk Extra Meals project provides two additional nutritious meals per week or \$20 in healthy groceries per week to 3,000 frail older adults at high nutritional risk participating in home-delivered meals programs, based on client assessments conducted by home-delivered meals service providers.

+SFMNP Expansion Project: The Seniors Farmers' Market Nutrition Program (SFMNP) expansion project expands the number of farmers' markets and eligible older adults participating in the SFMNP in targeted counties in North Carolina.
 The goal of the SFMNP is to improve the nutrition of 8,500 older adults, increase business for local farmers, and help revitalize rural areas by increasing awareness and use of farmers' markets.